Dances from Crete

 Program Notes

-A brief introductory unison statement ushers in a fast moving dance dominated by the first tune that appears in the low wind.
+A brief introductory unison statement ushers in a fast moving dance dominated by the first tune that appears in the low winds.
 The mood is inspired by the myth of the Minotaur, half-beast, half-man, and the wild sacrificial rites which accompanied the sacrifice of seven maidens and seven young men.
-The second dance, Tik is in a teasing 5/8, gradually dying away until a plaintive lone offstage trumpet reminds us of the introduction and leads into Sanaria Gorge, a ponderous 7/4 evoking the well-known tramp through the dark crevice, ending with a plunge into the Libyan Sea.
+The second dance, Tik, is in a teasing 5/8, gradually dying away until a plaintive lone offstage trumpet reminds us of the introduction and leads into Sanaria Gorge, a ponderous 7/4 evoking the well-known tramp through the dark crevice, ending with a plunge into the Libyan Sea.
 The link to the finale, Syrtaki, is again offstage, but this time erupts into a swaggering final theme, the basis for a very fast plate-smashing dance.

-Program Note by Tim Reynish
+- Program Note by Tim Reynish

 State Ratings